 UAV had new students of 559 in 2020 and 281 in the first six months of 2021, all of which were paying students.
-The growth in 2020 came following the switch to digital delivery of programs following the onset of COVID-19, and the closing of the campus, and growth has continued in 2021.
+The growth in 2020 came following the switch to digital delivery of programs following the onset of COVID-19, and the closing of the campus, and while the number of students who enrolled in the first six months ended June 30, 2021 showed a decline, this was offset by an increase in the second six months of 2021 as the campus opened, and preliminary results indicated overall student growth for the full year 2021.